Consider the Future With Scenario Tools

 Confirmed SpeakerRay Quay is currently a Research Professional with the Decision Center for a Desert City project in the Julie Ann Wrigley Global Institute of Sustainability at Arizona State University where he is involved in research on water resources, climate change, urban heat island, regional growth policy issues and scenario analysis.
 Previously he was the Assistant Director of Water Services for the City of Phoenix and also served as the Assistant Director of Planning for Phoenix, the Assistant Director of Planning for Arlington Texas, the Director of planning for Galveston Texas, and a research associate at the Rice Center in Houston Texas.

 , Univ of Illinois at Urbana-Champaign

 Confirmed SpeakerArnab Chakraborty AICP is an associate professor of urban and regional planning and a Dean's Fellow at the University of Illinois at Urbana Champaign.
-He teaches planning communications, regional planning, and a studio on technology and megacity planning.
+He teaches planning communications, plan making, and scenario analysis.